-The City of Bloomington received \$515,447 in CARES Act funding in the first round for CDBG.
-Known as CDBG-CV3, these funds were committed by the City to providing emergency rental and housing assistance through an Amendment of the PY2019 Action Plan.
-The City contracted with Volunteers Assisted to Assist People (VEAP), Minnesota Homeownership Center, St. Stephen's and Community Mediation and Resolution Services to provide emergency grants to renters, homeowners who were economically impacted by the pandemic and had balances owning to their landlords or mortgage company.
+The City of Bloomington received \$97,565.66 in CARES Act funding in the first round for CDBG.
+Known as CDBG-CV3, these funds were committed by the City to provide emergency rental and housing assistance through an Amendment of the PY2019 Action Plan.
+The City contracted with Volunteers Assisted to Assist People (VEAP) to provide emergency grants to renters, homeowners who were economically impacted by the pandemic and had balances owed to their landlords or mortgage company.
 The activity assisted Bloomington households with the funding.